Journal of Cell Science

-The Journal of Cell Science (formerly the Quarterly Journal of Microscopical Science) is a peer-reviewed scientific journal in the field of cell biology.
+The Journal of Cell Science (formerly the Quarterly Journal of Microscopical Science) is a semi-monthly peer-reviewed scientific journal in the field of cell biology.
 The journal is published by The Company of Biologists.
-The journal is partnered with Publons, is part of the Review Commons initiative and has two-way integration with bioRxiv.
+The journal is part of the Review Commons initiative, is integrated with bioRxiv for co-submission and is partnered with the Web of Science Reviewer Recognition Service (previously Publons).
 Journal of Cell Science is a hybrid journal and publishes 24 issues a year.
-Content over 6 months old is free to read.
+Content over 12 months old is free to read.